 HES can affect anyone.
 But it occurs more often in men, usually between the ages of 20 and 50.

 Many types of disorders can raise your eosinophil level, including certain infections, allergies and reactions to medications.
-Your doctor is likely to ask about your travel history and any medications you're taking, to help rule out these other causes of your high eosinophil count.
+When trying to determine whether you have hypereosinophilic syndrome (HES), your doctor is likely to ask about your travel history and any medications you're taking, to help rule out these other causes.

 - Blood tests, to detect autoimmune conditions, parasitic infections, or problems with your liver or kidneys

 - Allergy tests, to detect environmental or food allergies

 - Stool tests, to detect parasitic infections such as hookworm

 - Genetic test, to check for a gene mutation that can cause HES

 - X-rays, to check the condition of your lungs

 - CT scan, to detect problems in the chest, abdomen and pelvis

 - Echocardiogram or MRI, to assess heart function